PyHealth 2.0: A Comprehensive Open-Source Toolkit for Accessible and Reproducible Clinical Deep Learning

 PyHealth 2.0 addresses fundamental barriers in clinical AI through unified multimodal capabilities, accessibility-focused design, and reproducible research infrastructure.
 These advances establish a foundation for tackling long-standing challenges in clinical AI deployment and reproducibility.

 \textbf{Moving accessibility beyond Python-based communities.} Much of the bioinformatics community conducts research in R \citep{staples2023expansion_R}, limiting the ability to replicate and advance AI models on genomics \citep{akalin2020computational_R_genomics} and other modalities crucial to patient outcomes.
-To bridge this gap, we introduced RHealth \citep{RHealth2025}, which brings PyHealth's core functionalities to R. As PyHealth develops, its design principles will extend to communities beyond Python-based machine learning.
+To bridge this gap, the PyHealth community has introduced RHealth \citep{RHealth2025}, which brings PyHealth's core functionalities to R. As PyHealth develops, its design principles will extend to communities beyond Python-based machine learning.

 \textbf{Future of Agentic Systems and PyHealth.} As coding agents rapidly improve \citep{yang2024if_coding_agents,wang2025agents_swe}, PyHealth's unified API provides an ideal substrate for automated clinical AI pipelines.
 Its modality-agnostic design—making minimal assumptions about data types or architectures—enables agents to automate more of the clinical deployment workflow.
 While data privacy prevents exact replication across healthcare systems, well-documented code serves as a practical recipe for institutional adaptation.
 PyHealth thus functions as a centralized repository of recipes for agentic systems.